cli99/starter-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Senior Software Engineer
+role: Member of Technical Staff

 # Organizations/Affiliations
 organizations:
-- name: Databricks GenAI
+- name: Black Forest Labs
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My work focus on optimizing training/inference of Deep Learning models, particularly on LLM/LMM.
+bio: I specialize in building efficient AI training and inference systems using GPUs, with a focus on optimizing performance for Large Language Models (LLMs) and Large Vision Models (LVMs).

 interests:
 - Large Language Models